DaWe1992/Applied_ML_Fundamentals/README.md

 | <img src="https://render.githubusercontent.com/render/math?math=b_{max}">	|	maximum attainable bonus points 				|	6		|
 | <img src="https://render.githubusercontent.com/render/math?math=a_{max}">	|	maximum attainable points in the assignments	|	40 		|
 | <img src="https://render.githubusercontent.com/render/math?math=x">		|	your score in the assignments					|	-		|

+**Please note:** You have to pass the exam **without the bonus points!**
+(i.e. it is not possible to turn a 5.0 into a 4.0).
+The bonus points will be taken into account in case you have to repeat the exam (they do not expire if you fail the first attempt).
+Unsurprisingly, the solutions have to be your own work. **If you plagiarize, you will lose all bonus points!**

 **Further remarks:**
 * Code assignments have to be done in Python.
 Please submit a *.py* file (no jupyter notebooks, since jupyter notebooks do not allow for proper debugging).